 Benefits of Taking Collagen Supplements

 There are several benefits to supplementing with collagen, as you’d expect.
 Collagen levels can deplete as you age, which can lead to wrinkly skin, cellulite appearance and thin hair.
-Here is a list of the benefits of collagen, and how they work:
+Here are more details about the benefits of collagen, and how it works:

 Since collagen controls the elasticity of pretty much everything in your body, it’s no surprise that it controls the dilation and flexibility of your blood vessels.
 If your blood vessels are more flexible, more blood can move through them.
 Not only is this good for weight training (blood takes the nutrients to your muscles to give you that “pumped” feeling), it can lower blood pressure and help to regulate it.
 Blood pressure can be a serious concern for those over 40, or those with a history of high blood pressure.